SE2-Team-3/polito-se2-24-03-kiruna-explorer/code/client/README.md

 ---

 ### Home
-**File**: `modules/GeneralPagaes/Home.tsx`
+**File**: `modules/GeneralPagaes/Homepage.tsx`
-This component serves as a welcome page for users after they log in to have access to their modules.
+This component renders the homepage of the application.
+It also provides navigation buttons to different sections of the app: a map exploration and a diagram view.

 ---